marschmi/NGS2015_RMarkdown_Reproducibility/README.md

 # NGS2015_RMarkdown_Reproducibility

-A tutorial on reproducible research using RMarkdown and RStudio
+A presentation/tutorial on reproducible research using RMarkdown and RStudio for Titus Brown's Week 3 of Next Generation Sequencing Data Analysis Workshop.

-Please see the **Reproducibility.Rmd"** for the presentation.
+Please see the **Reproducibility.Rmd** for the presentation/tutorial.